actano/javascript/packages/eslint-config-actano/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.

-Install this package and all it's peer dependencies.
+Install this package and all its peer dependencies.
 Unfortunately, [they cannot be normal dependencies](https://github.com/eslint/eslint/issues/2518).
+Please consult the `package.json` for correct version information of the peer dependencies.

 ```bash
 yarn add --dev eslint-config-actano eslint-plugin-import eslint-plugin-react eslint-plugin-jsx-a11y eslint